-Despite making his Orioles debut in 1981, Ripken Jr.’s true rookie season was 1983, which was his first full year in the league.
-The Orioles and Rip never looked back, as he hit 28 home runs and was given the prestigious American League Rookie of the Year Award.
+Despite making his Orioles debut in 1981, Ripken Jr.’s true rookie season was 1983, his first full year in the league.
+The Orioles and Rip never looked back, as he hit 28 home runs and was given the prestigious American League, Rookie of the Year Award.

 #1.
 1982 Cal Ripken Jr. Fleer RC #176